HadrienG2/code-that-counts/src/multithreading-sync.md

 at the cost of making this synchronization primitive a poor pick in code where performance matters.

-So if want to go faster, we'll need to cut the middleman go lower-level, down to `futex()` and its cousins on other platforms.
+So if want to go faster, we'll need to skip the middleman and go lower-level, down to `futex()` and its cousins on other OSes.
 Fortunately, the `atomic_wait` crate provides a least common denominator platform abstraction layer across all popular desktop operating systems.